 Can independent contractors sue their employer?

 The short answer here is yes.
 Whether a worker would be suing for unpaid overtime or personal injuries, such suits are allowed in Texas.
 Josh Borsellino regularly handles both such cases, and has recovered unpaid overtime for more than 100 workers that were misclassified as independent contractors.
 If you are or were classified as an independent contractor and suffered injuries on the job or if you were denied overtime pay, call Josh now for a free evaluation of your claim.
 Josh handles cases on a contingency fee basis, meaning he not paid unless you recover money.
-Josh can be reached at 817.908.9861 or 432.242.7118 or complete this online form for a free consultation.
+Josh can be reached at 817.908.9861 or 432.242.7118 or complete this online form for a free consultation or email him by clicking this link.